 If the problem is related to a hidden network, you can try to add it manually.
 Go to Settings > Wi-Fi > Add network.
 Enter the SSID and the correct password, and you can once again surf the web and respond to your WhatsApp messages.

 4. Problems acquiring an IP address?
-Think WiFi Fixer!
+Think fix wifi!

 Do you have problems with IP acquisition?
 Are you trapped in the clutches of an infinite loop during the authentication process?
 Sometimes the Wi-Fi does not work because it fails to carry out this process.
 If your Android is not able to connect to a network, first reboot the router.
 If the problem persists, carry out a factory reset.

 The application restores Wi-Fi system files and some services essential to the proper functioning of the network.
-WiFi Fixer will take care of your device when it attempts to acquire an IP address.
-It is especially easy-to-use app, lacking a pretty interface, but once you understand how it works and gone through the short tutorial, WiFi Fixer will help you solve problems with your connection.
+The app will take care of your device when it attempts to acquire an IP address.
+It is an especially easy-to-use app, lacking a pretty interface, but once you understand how it works and go through the short tutorial, fix wifi will help you solve problems with your connection.

 5. Wi-Fi is very slow